metablaster/WindowsFirewallRuleset/SUPPORT.md

 Just like any other software on your computer, this firewall will go out of date as well, become obsolete, and may no longer function properly.

-This repository consists of 2 branches, `master` (stable) and `develop` (possibly unstable).\
+This repository consists of two branches, `master` (stable) and `develop` (possibly unstable).\
-The "develop" branch is where all updates directly go, so it's work in progress, unlike "master" branch which is updated from develop once in a while and not before all scripts are thoroughly tested on fresh installed systems, which is what makes master brach stable.
+The "develop" branch is where all updates directly go but updates are not actively tested, so it's work in progress, unlike "master" branch which is updated from develop once in a while and not before all scripts are thoroughly tested on fresh installed systems, which is what makes master brach stable.

 If you want to experiment with development version to check out new stuff, switch to "develop" branch and try it out, however if it produces errors, you can either attempt to fix problems or switch back to "master".

-There are at least 4 methods to be up to date with this firewall, each with it's own benefits:
+There are at least four methods to be up to date with this firewall, each with it's own benefits:

 [Table of Contents](#table-of-contents)